Legeovany/Legeovany/README.md

 ## About me

 <p>
-Knowledge in programming at Intermediate JAVA language, Intermediate Python and Basic JavaScript,<br>
+Knowledge in programming at Intermediate JAVA language, Intermediate Python and JavaScript,<br>
 Directing learning towards Full-Stack development with JAVA, JavaScript, HTML, CSS and frameworks and platforms like Node Js and Springboot.<br>
 I have Knowledge and experience in construction and development in JAVA language, building automated applications, code review and code refactoring, and also Git, Junit/TestNG, Jira, Jenkins, GitLab, GitHub, Agile Methodology, SCRUM and DevOps systems.
 </p>